aqilafzalmz/SendGrid-TwentyCRM-Migration-System/README.md

 ## 🎯 About This Project

-**Biji-Biji Initiatives** presents a robust migration solution for businesses transitioning from SendGrid to Twenty CRM.
+This is a robust migration solution I built for transferring SendGrid Marketing Contacts to Twenty CRM.
 This tool addresses the critical need for seamless contact data migration while maintaining data integrity and providing real-time visibility into the migration process.

-### Why This Tool Exists
+### Why I Built This Tool

 - **Data Migration Challenges**: Moving contact data between CRM systems is complex and error-prone
 - **Business Continuity**: Ensures no data loss during CRM transitions